somakeit/smib/README.md

 > [!IMPORTANT]
 > If you are running MongoDB on an older device or raspberry pi, check what the highest compatible MongoDB version is.
+>
-> On a 64-bit Raspberry Pi its `4.4.18`, so the following environment variable will need to be set: `MONGO_DB_TAG=4.4.18`
+> On a 64-bit Raspberry Pi its `4.4.18`, so the following environment variable will need to be set: `MONGO_DB_TAG=4.4.18`.
+>
-> Easiest way to check is by starting up the MongoDB container and checking the logs.
+> The easiest way to check is by starting up the MongoDB container and checking the logs.

 ### Environment Variables
 Here are all the SMIB environment variables, along with some other ones that are used in the docker-compose files to make the stack work.